Francisco de Borbón y Escasany, 5th Duke of Seville: Marriages and children

 He married for the second time on 19 October 1991 at Vienna to Isabelle Eugénie Karanitsch (born 23 November 1959 in Vienna), daughter of Franz M. Karanitsch and Tatjana Cimlov Karacevcev.
 They had no children and divorced on 17 June 1993 in Madrid.

-He married for the third time on 2 September 2000 at Marbella to María de los Ángeles de Vargas-Zúñiga y Juanes (born 19 November 1954), daughter of Manuel de Vargas-Zúñiga y la Calzada and María de los Ángeles de Juanes y Lago.
-They have no children together.
+Borbon y Escasany married for the third time on 2 September 2000 at Marbella to María de los Ángeles de Vargas-Zúñiga y Juanes (born 19 November 1954).
+She is the daughter of Manuel de Vargas-Zúñiga y la Calzada and María de los Ángeles de Juanes y Lago, and her paternal grandfather was the 12th Conde de la Oliva de Plasencia.
+They had no children together, but she has children from a previous marriage.

 The Order of Saint Lazarus

 The Duke of Seville was elected as 48th Grand Master of the Order of Saint Lazarus (Malta obedience) on 5 October 1996 at Santa Maria della Passione in Milan, Italy.
 He succeeded his father, who had been Grand Master of the Order since 1956.

 He retired from his position of Grand Master in 2008 and was succeeded by his cousin, Carlos Gereda y de Borbón, Marqués de Almazán.
 The Duke of Seville was then given the title of Grand Master Emeritus.
 In 2018, the Duke of Seville's son was elected as 50th Grand Master of the Order of Saint Lazarus (Malta-Paris obedience), succeeding Carlos Gereda y de Borbón.